Skip to main content

 Festive

-Sweet pastry filled with pineapple jam.
-Popular souvenir and often enjoyed with tea.
+A sweet pastry filled with pineapple jam.
+A common souvenir, and good with a cup of tea.

 vegetarianContains: gluten